Noroff-FEU-Assignments/project-exam-2-LinnSC/README.md

 This is the final project exam of the last semester of Front-end Development at Noroff.
 We had two options for this exam, to create a hotel booking site or work with a "real world client".

 I chose to work with a real world client.
 The client is my employer, Jobbkretser AS.
 “JK Portalen” is a portal that Jobbkretser are going to build for their Partners.
-It should be used to registrate and keep track of existing customers, candidates, and assignments.
-They should also have access to timesheets, and their invoices.
+The portal are going to be used to registrate and keep track of existing customers, candidates, and assignments.
 This is a larger project that Jobbkretser in the end are going to outsource to a developing team.
 But for my exam they wanted me to design and build the dashboard and candidate pages.
-Because of GDPR and the fact that the API for JK Portalen is not fully ready yet, I am using a dummy API and hardcoded data in this project.
+Because of GDPR and the fact that the API for JK Portalen is not fully ready yet, I created a dummy API and also used hardcoded data.
 I am using Strapi API as my backend.

+Dashboard:

+Candidate pages:

 ### Login info: